University of Minnesota: Campuses

-As the largest of five campuses across the University of Minnesota system, the Twin Cities campus has more than 50,000 students; this makes it the ninth-largest campus student body in the United States overall.
-It also has more than 300 research, education, and outreach centers and institutes.
+As the largest of five campuses across the University of Minnesota system, the Twin Cities campus has more than 50,000 students.
+This makes it the ninth-largest campus student body in the United States.
+It has over 300 research, education, and outreach centers and institutes.

 Minneapolis

 The original Minneapolis campus overlooked the Saint Anthony Falls on the Mississippi River, but it was later moved about a mile (1.6 km) downstream to its current location.
 The original site is now marked by a small park known as Chute Square at the intersection of University and Central avenues.

 The school shut down following a financial crisis during the American Civil War, but reopened in 1867 with considerable financial help from John S. Pillsbury.
 It was upgraded from a preparatory school to a college in 1869.
 Today, the university's Minneapolis campus is divided by the Mississippi River into an East Bank and a West Bank.

 The Minneapolis campus has several residence halls: 17th Avenue Hall, Centennial Hall, Frontier Hall, Territorial Hall, Pioneer Hall, Sanford Hall, Wilkins Hall, Middlebrook Hall, Yudof Hall, and Comstock Hall.